Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 - Delete a recipe through the delete button in recipe.html
 - Check the recipe is deleted through recipe.html and the mongodb database

+Test case results for each browser:
+- Google chrome - Deleted the recipe and it cannot be seen in recipe.html or mongodb
+- Microsoft edge - Deleted the recipe and it cannot be seen in recipe.html or mongodb
+- Mozilla firefox - Deleted the recipe and it cannot be seen in recipe.html or mongodb

 #### Notable bug fixes during coding and testing
 - Before my testing session, I had difficulty displaying the edit.html page which was easily fixed with a small change to the python code rendering the template.
+- Before my testing session, I had difficulty displaying the dropdown fields in add.html and edit.html, which was simply a typing error inside the option value for each one.

 ## Deployment